the-events-calendar/the-events-calendar/tests/views_integration/README.md

 By using the `MatchesSnapshots` trait and calling the `assertMatchesSnapshot` method, we can set an initial snapshot and compare the markup each time the test is run.

 When a markup change occurs, the test will fail as the html markup will not match the snapshot.
 In this case, review the differences. if they are what you expect, then delete the snapshot file and run the test again to generate a new snapshot.
 Commit this snapshot to the repo so that all others running tests will have the latest snapshot to compare to.

+You can also use the `--debug` flag to get some more information about why the tests could be failing.

 ### Component (HTML) Testing